anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_2/DEBUG.md

 ```make
 #DEBUG           = TRUE
 ```
+in `Makefile`, then rebuild with `make`.

+NOTE: Your code will sometimes have _different performance characteristics_ when built this way.
+Once you've resolved or learned what you needed from debugging, remember to comment that line back out and run `make` again before benchmarking.

-in `Makefile`, then rebuild with `make`, and then run the test harness attached to gdb, e.g.
+Next, run the test harness attached to gdb, e.g.
 ```bash
 gdb --args ./test 4 28 8 1
 ```